How to apply for a licence

 Further information for generators

 In considering an application, the Commission seeks advice from the Technical Regulator and Australian Energy Market Operator (AEMO).
 Applicants must demonstrate compliance with the Technical Regulator's and AEMO’s technical requirements, prior to the issue of a generation licence.

 The Technical Regulator advises the Commission on whether the generating plant suitable for the South Australian network and may suggest the inclusion of additional licence conditions to maintain system security.
 Further, the Technical Regulator also requires developers to include power system security services as part of their South Australian-based projects and has released a guideline specifying the technical requirements that generators above 5 megawatts must meet before seeking development approval.

 AEMO is responsible for registering applicants a Generator in the National Electricity Market, or granting exemption from registration, in accordance with the National Electricity Rules (Rules).
 Applicants must confirm to AEMO that they meet the technical requirements set out in the Rules.
-Further, applicants must demonstrate to AEMO that they can meet the Commission’s 2017 model licence conditions for generators.
+Further, applicants must demonstrate to AEMO that they can meet the conditions prescribed in the Commission’s Licensing arrangements for generators in South Australia.
 The Commission seeks AEMO’s advice on each generators ability to comply with these requirements.

 Please note that in order to maintain power system security, AEMO limits non-synchronous generation in South Australia when only a minimum strength requirement is met.
 Applicants should refer to AEMO’s Transfer Limit Advice – South Australia System Strength, for further information.